-The QC procedure for all WOCE data sets is a four-step process schematically outlined in Fig. 1.
-The process begins with the acquisition of a WOCE meteorological data set and accompanying metadata (e.g. README file).
-The first step of the QC is converting the meteorological data to a standard format for internal use at the DAC.
+The QC procedure for all COARE data sets is a five-step process schematically outlined in Fig. 1.
+The process begins with the acquisition of a COARE meteorological data set and accompanying metadata (e.g. README file).
+The first step of the QC is converting the meteorological data to a standard format for internal use at the DPC.
 The format includes metadata and is described in Section 2.
-Once converted, the data are sent through an automated preprocessing program that checks for values outside of a realistic range, statistical outliers, unrealistic ship movements, etc.

-The preprocessing procedures are outlined in Section 3.
+Once converted, the data are sent through an automated preprocessing program that checks for values outside of a realistic range, statistical outliers, unrealistic ship movements, etc. The preprocessing procedures are outlined in Section 3.
 During the third step of the QC, the preprocessed meteorological data are visually inspected by a trained Data Quality Evaluator (DQE) using the VIsual Data Assessment Tool (VIDAT).
-VIDAT is an interactive, graphically-based tool developed at the FSU DAC, that allows the DQE to add or remove QC flags from the meteorological data.
+VIDAT is an interactive, graphically-based tool developed at the FSU DPC, that allows the DQE to add or remove QC flags from time series of meteorological data.
 VIDAT is described in detail in Section 4.
+In the fourth step of the QC, the DQE compares neighboring stations using the VIsual Station Intercomparison Tool (VISIT).
+VISIT is another interactive graphically-based tool developed at FSU and is described in section 5.
 When the meteorological data have passed all final inspections, the data are converted to a standard format suitable for public distribution and further analysis.
-At this time a QC report is written combining flag information from the preprocessor and the DQE's VIDAT evaluation.
-More information, i.e. calibrations done prior to the data's arrival at the DAC, may be extracted from the metadata and added to the QC report.
-The resulting quality controlled data and report are then made available for the WOCE community.
+At this time a QC report is written combining flag information from the preprocessor and the DQE's VIDAT and VISIT evaluation.
+More information, i.e. calibrations done prior to the data's arrival at the DPC, may be extracted from the metadata and added to the QC report.
+The resulting quality controlled data and report are then made available for the COARE community.

 Figure 1.
-Data flow (arrows) through the FSU DAC.
-The data that arrive from a provider (includes individual investigators, chief scientists, data centers, etc.) usually have two components; the data values and the documentation.
+(Facing Page) Data flow (arrows) through the FSU DPC.
+The data that arrive from a provider (individual investigators, chief scientists, data centers, etc.) usually have two components; the data values and the documentation.
 The data values are converted to a standard format and combined with metadata extracted from the documentation.
-Automated preprocessing and visual inspection (VIDAT) of the data follow.
+Automated preprocessing and visual inspection (VIDAT, VISIT) of the data follow.
 In the final stages, the data are converted to a user friendly public format and QC reports are written.
-Both ASCII and netCDF formats of the data and the reports are then distributed to the WOCE community.
+Both ASCII and netCDF formats of the data and the reports are then distributed to the COARE community.